 Here are 4 questions to help you know if you should quit your job or take a break:

-While it’s probably not realistic for you to spontaneously take a month off from work, it may be possible for you to dial back your responsibilities on a temporary basis.
+While it’s probably not realistic for you to spontaneously take a month off from work (though I have had clients negotiate this!), it may be possible for you to dial back your responsibilities on a temporary basis.